Covid-19 Moving into Your New Home

 We will be closely monitoring the government guidelines and local restrictions and we will review these access arrangements on a fortnightly basis.
 Regular updates will be posted on the website and the site hospitality teams will also be available to field any questions that you may have.

 Are visitors allowed?

-For your local Covid-19 regulations; please click the link below:
+For further information on the National Lockdown please click on the link below: